Gictorbit/photoshopCClinux/README.md

 <details>
 <summary>:sparkles: Liquify Tools</summary>
-as you know photoshop has many useful tools like `Liquify Tools`.</br>
+As you know photoshop has many useful tools like `Liquify Tools`.</br>

-if you get some errors while working with these tools, It may because of the graphics card.</br>
+If you get some errors while working with these tools, it may because of your graphics card.</br>

-photoshop uses the `GPU` to process these tools so before using these tools make sure that your graphics card `(Nvidia, AMD)` is configured correctly in your Linux machine.
+Photoshop uses the `GPU` to process these tools so before using these tools make sure that your graphics card `(NVIDIA or AMD)` is configured correctly in your Linux machine.
 </br>The other solution is you can configure photoshop to use your `CPU` for image processing. to do that, follow the steps below:

-* go to edit tab and open `preferences` or `[ctrl+K]`
+* Go to edit tab and open `Preferences` or use the keyboard shortcut `[ctrl+K]`
-* then go to the `performance` tab
+* Go to the `Performance` tab
-* in the graphics processor settings section, uncheck `Use graphics processor`
+* In the graphics processor section, uncheck `Use graphics processor`

 ![](https://user-images.githubusercontent.com/34630603/80861998-117b7a80-8c87-11ea-8f56-079f43dfafd9.png)
 </details>